LaboInfra/laboinfra.github.io/docs/cloud/tos.md

 - Each user is responsible for actions performed with their account.
 - Any suspicious or non-compliant activity may be reported and investigated.
+- Monitoring and Intervention: The Infrastructure Lab team reserves the right to access any hosted resources if suspicious activity is detected that could compromise the security, stability, or integrity of the services.
+This includes, but is not limited to, unauthorized access attempts, abuse of resources, or any actions that violate the platform’s acceptable use policies.
+Any attempt to obstruct an investigation or restrict administrator access will result in an immediate account suspension and an official report to the ESGI administration.
 - If a user performs unauthorized actions or endangers the infrastructure, the incident will be immediately reported to the ESGI administration.
 The user may be required to explain their actions at a disciplinary committee.
 - VM updates and security are the user’s responsibility.
 - In case of issues, contact the team via the #ticket-help channel on Discord.